Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 select SMS_R_System.ResourceId, SMS_R_System.ResourceType, SMS_R_System.Name, SMS_R_System.SMSUniqueIdentifier, SMS_R_System.ResourceDomainORWorkgroup, SMS_R_System.Client from SMS_R_System inner join SMS_G_System_INSTALLED_SOFTWARE on SMS_G_System_INSTALLED_SOFTWARE.ResourceID = SMS_R_System.ResourceId where SMS_G_System_INSTALLED_SOFTWARE.ProductName like "Google Chrome%"

-SCCM Device Collection for computers where application x is not installed
+SCCM Device Collection for computers where application X is not installed

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Installed Software
+Attribute Class: Installed Software

-Attribute Name : Product Name
+Attribute Name: Product Name

 SCCM Collection Query / WQL Query